grant-king/ML_progress/log.md

 I am starting a course on Udacity to help guide parallel/heterogeneous computing theory study and CUDA training.
 It seems like the course uses C and associated CUDA statements.
 I think I can get by using Python that calls custom CUDA kernels to follow the course.
 This course seems like a good starting point as it uses image manipulation examples which seem like they will have lessons that can be easily applied to my CA projects.

+October 10, 2019

+**Today's Progress:** Continued Agile IV week 3.
+Finished UCSD AT week 4.

+**Thoughts:** Many of these algorithm descriptions are very difficult to follow.
+Luckily the Internet is full of alternative explanations that reveal that many people consistently explain certain ideas in an unintuitive way.
+After some trouble, I've figured out how to implement quicksort.
+I have a working version but I feel like something could be wrong with the partition step.
+It is hard to say if something is wrong as it works, I just think it might be working slightly more slowly than it is supposed to.
+I could visualize everything to be certain.
+Either way it is good enough as an exercize to understand the ideas this instructor is attempting to illustrate this week about divide and conquer algorithms.

+I would like to be able to get through some of these lessons faster.

 <!---

 October x, 2019